Orange County Divorce Lawyers – Business Owners and Professionals

 Issues Related To Executives In Orange County Divorces

 An executive’s divorce may involve unique issues in an Orange County divorce.
 Executives may have qualified and non-qualified benefits that need to be valued in a divorce.
-On occasion, a benefit may not have significant value but yet is complex (example: underwater stock options).
-You want a lawyer who has previously dealt with these issues and can cost effectively address the issues.
+On occasion, a benefit may not have a significant current value but yet is complex (example: underwater stock options).
+You need a lawyer who has previously dealt with these issues and can cost effectively address them.

 We have represented clients and spouses of clients employed by most of the large employers in Orange County including:

 - Ingram Micro, O’Neil, Quicksilver, Oakley, Core Logic, Fletcher Jones, Ivantis, Western Digital, Edwards Life Science, UCI, Boeing, Anaheim Ducks, Los Angeles Angels, Kaiser Permanente, Pimco, UBS, SmithBarney, JP Morgan, LPL, Merill Lynch, Morgan Stanley, Five Point, Blizzard Entertainment, The Walt Disney Company, Snapchat, BDO, Deloitte, Ey, Irvine Unified School District, LAPD, Optum, Southwire, SAP America, Microsoft, Farmers Insurance, SoCal Edison, Biola University, Grant Thorton, Wells Fargo, Toshiba, Allergan, Irvine Company, Minolta and Phillips

 Corporations compensate their executives in many different ways which complicates the analysis of a compensation package which may impact the amount of support paid and the community property balance sheet.
 The follow are examples of executive compensation: